 As mentioned above, many companies are sinking under the weight of their data stores.
 Without a way to contextualize and curate data, many hoard the figures they’ve worked hard to collect without a method to nix the overwhelm and actually use the info for decision-making.
 This is especially true for early adopters of Industry 4.0 equipment who expected plug-and-play results after data collection.
 Instead, companies have found that much of the data they have collected doesn’t contain the information they need to make sense of it, connect it with other data streams, or use it for analysis—at least in its current form.
 In essence, they’ve got warehouses of crude oil and no refineries or equipment that can extract its value, not the straight gasoline they thought they were signing up for.
 Some of that data contains customer information, putting the company at risk for zero value-add.

 In order to overcome this, companies need to manage the flow of information as well as standardize, normalize, and contextualize data.
-With the right connectivity, security, and analytics environment, companies can turn data streams into insights rather than burdens to bear.
+With the right connectivity, security, and analytics environment software, companies can turn data streams into insights rather than burdens to bear.

 DevOps is a merging of software development and information technology operations.
 Its focus is on the speedy development of software at scale with high quality and predictability.